On the Loose (1951 film)

-On the Loose is a 1951 American drama film directed by Charles Lederer and written by Dale Eunson and Katherine Albert.
-The film stars Joan Evans, Melvyn Douglas, Lynn Bari, Robert Arthur and Hugh O'Brian.
-The film was released on September 28, 1951 by RKO Pictures.
+On the Loose is a 1951 American drama film directed by Charles Lederer and starring Joan Evans, Melvyn Douglas, Lynn Bari, Robert Arthur and Hugh O'Brian.
+The screenplay was written by Evans' parents Dale Eunson and Katherine Albert from a story by Malvin Wald and Collier Young.
+The film was produced by Young for Ida Lupino's company The Filmakers and distributed by RKO Pictures.
+Its world premiere was held on October 12, 1951.

 Plot

-Just a teenager, Jill Bradley has become suicidal over recent events.
-Almost everything in her life has gone wrong since her birthday, which her parents all but ignored, going out for the evening and leaving her by herself with a cake.

-Alice and Frank Bradley continue to neglect their daughter.
-Alice scolds her for buying a new dress.
-Frank says she can keep it if she does household chores, then becomes furious after Jill sneaks out to see boyfriend Larry Lindsay and coming home late, smelling of liquor.
+Teenager Jill Bradley has become suicidal over recent events.
+Almost everything in her life has gone wrong since her birthday, which her parents Alice and Frank all but ignored.
+Alice scolds her for buying a new dress, and Frank allows her to keep it if she completes household chores, then becomes furious after Jill sneaks away to see boyfriend Larry Lindsay and returns home late, smelling of liquor.

-Unjust rumors are spread about Jill's reputation and teachers treat her unfairly as well.
+Unjust rumors are spread about Jill's reputation and teachers treat her unfairly.
 Classmates refuse to come to her home when invited and one provokes a fight.
 Frank, called to the school, slaps Jill rather than trust her.
-Larry's influence is a factor in her life.
-After ordering them champagne in a restaurant by pretending it's for their parents, he gets her into more trouble, then breaks up with her.
+Larry finds more trouble for her, ordering champagne at a restaurant under a false pretense, and then dumps her.

-Frank tries to make amends to his daughter by taking her to a roadhouse and dancing together.
-Larry enters and wrongly assumes Frank is a date, insulting Jill as a girl of low morals.
-Frank strikes the boy and ends up under arrest for assault.
+Frank tries to make amends with Jill by taking her to a roadhouse and dancing together.
+Larry enters and assumes that Frank is Jill's date, insulting her as a girl of low morals.
+Frank strikes Larry and is arrested for assault.

-In court, although her father has advised her to keep silent, Jill testifies as to why Frank did what he did.
-The court lets him go, he and Alice vow to become better parents, and when they throw Jill a party, all her old school friends are there.
+In court, although her father has advised her to keep silent, Jill testifies and explains Frank's motive, and the court acquits him.
+Frank and Alice vow to become better parents, and when they host a party for Jill, all of her old school friends attend.